 Member, American Law Institute

-Peter M. Rosenblum is a partner at Foley Hoag LLP, a co-chair of its Mergers & Acquisitions Group and chairman of its Private Equity Transactions Group.
-He is actively involved in the firm’s corporate, corporate finance and international practices.
+Peter M. Rosenblum is a partner at Foley Hoag LLP and a co-chair of its Private Equity Transactions Practice Group.
+He is actively involved in the firm’s corporate, corporate finance, mergers and acquisitions and international practices.
 His clients include private equity and venture capital funds, registered investment advisers, hedge funds, and other private funds, both onshore and offshore.
-He is active in representation of investors in private equity, venture capital and other private funds.
+A substantial part of his practice involves representation of institutional investors in private equity, venture capital, real estate, debt and other private funds.
 He has structured and organized numerous partnerships, limited partnerships, limited liability companies and offshore companies employed in the management and ownership of investments in public and private securities and alternative investments.
 He is principal outside counsel to numerous clients in a broad range of other industries.

 Mr. Rosenblum was Chairman of Foley Hoag’s Business Department from 2008 to 2011, a member of its Executive Committee from 2013 to 2016, and Co-Managing Partner from 2000 to 2005.
+He served as co-chair of the firm’s Mergers & Acquisitions Practice Group from 2012 to 2019 and for many years was co-head of its Investment Advisers and Private Investment Funds Practice Group.
 He was Chairman of the Corporate Law Committee of the Boston Bar Association from 1995 to 1997 and Chairman of the Business Law Section of the Boston Bar Association from 1997 to 1999.

 Mr. Rosenblum has been listed in The Best Lawyers in America since 1999.
 He is also listed in Chambers U.S.A.: America’s Leading Business Lawyers for private equity-buyouts and venture capital investment and corporate/mergers and acquisitions and in Legal Media Group’s Guide to the World’s Leading Lawyers for Banking, Finance and Transactional Law for investment funds and private equity, and was listed in Chambers Global: The World’s Leading Lawyers for Business for private equity-buyouts and venture capital investment.

-Mr. Rosenblum graduated, summa cum laude, from Amherst College, and received his M.A. in History from Yale University and his J.D., cum laude, from Harvard Law School.
+Mr. Rosenblum graduated, summa cum laude, from Amherst College, and received hpis M.A. in History from Yale University and his J.D., cum laude, from Harvard Law School.
 Prior to entering the private practice of law, he served as Law Clerk to Chief Justice G. Joseph Tauro of the Massachusetts Supreme Judicial Court.
-He is Chairman of the Boston Lawyers Group and a member of the Board of Directors of Ceres, Inc. He is a member of the Society of Investment Law.
+He is Chairman of the Boston Lawyers Group and a member of the Board of Directors of Ceres, Inc. and Massachusetts Audubon Society, Inc. He is a member of the Society of Investment Law.

 Mr. Rosenblum has written and lectured on a wide variety of subjects related to investment advisers and private funds.
 He is the author of “Offshore/Non-U.S. Advisers” and “Overview of Institutional and Offshore Advisory Activity” in C. Kirsch, Investment Adviser Regulation (2006, 2008, 2016) and “Organization of a Private Investment Fund: Basic Structural and Legal Issues” in C. Kirsch, Financial Product Fundamentals (New York 2006, 2009, 2013).

-Sara P. Crovitz provides counsel on all aspects of investment company and investment adviser regulation, including global compliance with custody, inducement/soft dollar and privacy provisions.
+Sara P. Crovitz provides counsel on all aspects of investment company and investment adviser regulation.

 Sara’s recent speaking engagements:

-Moderator, “EU/Offshore Regulatory Update,” Practising Law Institute’s Global Investment Funds Program
+Moderator, “Offshore Regulatory Update,” Practising Law Institute’s Global Asset Management 2019

 Prior to joining Stradley Ronon, Sara was Deputy Chief Counsel and Associate Director at the U.S. Securities and Exchange Commission in Washington, DC.
 Sara worked at the SEC for 21 years, including 17 years in the Division of Investment Management focusing on issues under the Investment Company and Investment Advisers Acts of 1940.
 While in the Division, Sara supervised the provision of significant legal guidance to the investment management industry through no-action and interpretive letters, exemptive applications, IM guidance updates and other written and oral means.
 For many years, Sara also led the Division's international efforts, including numerous IOSCO and FSB work streams, such as private fund manager and non-bank systemically important financial institution oversight.
 She spoke on panels for the International Bar Association and ICI Global.

-Sharanya Mitchell is Vice President, Senior Global Regulatory Counsel and Chief Privacy Officer of Cohen & Steers, a publicly-listed and diversified asset manager with offices in US, UK, HK and Japan.
-Based in New York, she advises on current and upcoming regulatory requirements domestically and internationally, including advising management and boards on trends while offering pragmatic solutions.
+Sharanya Mitchell is Senior Vice President and Senior Global Regulatory Counsel of Cohen & Steers, a publicly-listed and diversified asset manager with offices in US, UK, Ireland, HK and Japan.
+Based in New York, she advises domestically and internationally, including advising management and boards on trends while offering pragmatic solutions.
+Sharanya also acts as the Chief Privacy Officer for the global manager.

-Prior to joining Cohen & Steers, Sharanya advised on financial regulation for a wide variety of financial entities at Davis Polk and also acted as counsel at the New York Stock Exchange in New York.
-Prior to her time in New York, she advised on financial regulation in-house at Banque AIG, the investment bank, in London during the financial crisis.
-Earlier in her career, she also advised in policy at Her Majesty’s Courts Service in the Ministry of Justice in London.
+Prior to joining Cohen & Steers, Sharanya advised on financial regulation for a wide variety of financial entities while at the law firm Davis Polk & Wardwell, LLP, and acted as counsel at the New York Stock Exchange in New York.
+Prior to her time in New York, she spent time in London advising on financial regulation in-house at Banque AIG, the investment bank, during the financial crisis.
+Earlier in her career, she also advised on policy at Her Majesty’s Courts Service in the Ministry of Justice in London.

-Sharanya holds a Master of Laws from Columbia Law School with honors, a Bachelor of Laws (Hons) from University of London, an Executive Education Diploma in Capital Markets, Regulation and Compliance from Henley Business School and FINRA International, and a Bachelor of Psychology (Hons) from University of New South Wales.
+Sharanya holds a Master of Laws from Columbia Law School with honors, a Bachelor of Laws (Honors) from University of London, an Executive Education Diploma in Capital Markets, Regulation and Compliance from Henley Business School and FINRA International, and a Bachelor of Psychology (Honors) from University of New South Wales.

-Sharanya is also an active member of the Institutional Investors Legal Forum, the Investment Company Institute, the Asset Management Group of SIFMA, and the Association of the Bar of the City of New York (serving on the European Affairs Committee), as well as a member of the New York bar.
+Sharanya is also an active member of the Institutional Investors Legal Forum, the Investment Company Institute (domestic and global), and the Association of the Bar of the City of New York (serving as a member of the European Affairs Committee and the Compliance Committee), as well as a member of the New York bar.

 Ms. Lu has extensive experience in securities investment funds (the “Fund”) and other types of asset management business.
 In Fund area, Ms. Lu has provided ongoing legal services for nearly 60 domestic and foreign invested securities investment fund management companies and represented dozens of onshore and offshore financial institutions to participate in the establishment, merger and acquisition of securities investment fund management companies.
 Meanwhile, Ms. Lu acts as the legal advisor for nearly 500 domestic open-ended Funds in the PRC, which involve varieties of Funds including equity fund, hybrid fund, bond fund, money market fund, ETF and many innovative Funds.
 In addition, Ms. Lu acts as the legal advisor for dozens of QDII Funds offered in the PRC, representing domestic QDII Funds to develop cooperation with well-known offshore banks and global asset managers.
 Ms. Lu also has extensive experience in the operation of QFII and RQFII and is expert on assisting offshore institutions to apply for QFII and RQFII licenses and providing QFII and RQFII with legal support on ongoing legal and compliance requirements in the PRC.